On the fixed points of the Ruelle operator: A mixing condition

 As an immediate corollary we have.

-\begin{corollary} If $R$ satisfies the conditions of Theorem \ref{th.mixing} and there exist a non-zero invariant Beltrami differential $\mu$.
-Then $supp(\mu)\cap SC(R)$ has Lebesgue measure zero. \end{corollary}
+\begin{corollary} If $R$ satisfies the conditions of Theorem \ref{th.mixing} and there exists a non-zero invariant Beltrami differential $\mu$, then $supp(\mu)\cap SC(R)$ has Lebesgue measure zero. \end{corollary}

-Finally, let us comment the $M$-condition.
-According to M. Rees (see \cite{ReesErg}) the known examples of rational maps, for which the strongly conservative set has positive Lebesgue measure, are ergodic postcritically finite maps $R$ with $SC(R)=\bar{\C}.$ In other words, there exists a unique invariant absolutely continuous probability measure $\rho$ on $\bar{\C}$ so that for any pair $A,B$ of measurable subsets there exists a $n_0$ such that the Lebesgue measure of $R^{n_0}(A)\cap R^{n_0}(B)$ is positive.
-In ergodic theory, this corresponds to the fact that the operator $S$ of Proposition \ref{prop.converg} has strongly convergent orbits in $L_1(\C,\rho)$.
-The first part of our definition of the $M-$condition is equivalent to weak convergence of orbits in $L_1(\C,\rho)$ with respect to $|R^*|$ and this is the classical definition of mixing dynamical systems with respect to a non-necessarily invariant measure.
+Finally, let us comment on the $M$-condition.
+According to M. Rees (see \cite{ReesErg}), the known examples of rational maps for which the strongly conservative set has positive Lebesgue measure forms a set of positive Lebesgue measure consisting of ergodic maps $R$ with $SC(R)=\overline{\C}.$ In other words there exists a unique invariant absolutely continuous probability measure $\rho$ on $\overline{\C}$ so that for any pair $A,B$ of measurable subsets there exists $n_0\in \mathbb{N}$ such that the Lebesgue measure of $R^{n_0}(A)\cap R^{n_0}(B)$ is positive.
+In ergodic theory this corresponds to the fact that the operator $S$ of Proposition \ref{prop.converg} has strongly convergent orbits in $L_1(\C,\rho)$.
+The first part of our definition of the $M$-condition is equivalent to weak convergence of orbits in $L_1(\C,\rho)$ with respect to $|R^*|$ and this is the classical definition of mixing dynamical systems with respect to a non-necessarily invariant measure.

+Now, about the second property of the $M$-condition: the precompactness in measure of a family of bounded measurable functions on probability measure spaces is a rather simple consequence of Koml\'os theorem (see for example page 39 of \cite{AaronsonBook}) which states: